-Manufacturers in the UK finished 2017 positively, with the strongest three months for growth since 2014.
+Manufacturers in the UK finished the year positively, with the strongest three months for growth since 2014.
 Markit/Cips UK Manufacturing Purchasing Managers’ Index figures showed that activity and new orders expanded throughout the past 17 months in the UK, with firms increasing production in response to new orders and the launch of new product lines.

 However, this is not the time for your manufacturing business to rest on its laurels.
 Investment in capacity and machinery is needed to take advantage of expected growth, with many leading manufacturers fast becoming “Industry 4.0” ready.